iashyam/whatisthis/README.md

-# Vision Models
+# Whatisthis

-I have veen experimenting with Vision Models for quite a while now.
-I am trying to implement them from scartch to learn more about the neural netowrk architecture.
-I am also doing this to create a full end to end project, complete with automatic testing and deployment.
-I have done these models now
+Implemention and training of different Vision models are from scratch and use it to label any image.

+## MobileNet

 - MobileNet V2: Paper [MobileNetV2: Inverted Residuals and Linear Bottlenecks](https://arxiv.org/pdf/1801.04381)

 TODO:

 - [x] Containerize the model with Docker.
-- [ ] Put automated testing with github actions.
+- [x] Put automated testing with github actions.
 - [ ] Deploy the model to server.

-How to use it from Docker
+- [ ] Write a ETL pipeline.
+- [ ] Write training loop.

+### Using through Docker

 First you need to pull image from dockerhub